kanishk98/graphql-todo/docs/README.md

 ---

 That marks the end of this tutorial.
 If you just want to try what I've built before getting your hands dirty, feel free to clone this project and run an `$ npm install && npm start` to play around.
 (You'll have to deal with access keys, of course).

+> Personally, I learnt quite a few things while working on this app.
+Some of them are:
+>   1. The internals of the Hasura GraphQL Engine and how it connects to Heroku
+>   2. Using SendGrid for emails (gonna send tons of spam now)
+>   3. Writing auth webhooks
+>   4. Writing a properly documented tutorial with relevant links